compTAG/student-resources/how-tos/onboarding.md

 ## Onboarding Tasks

 1. Faculty Court 23.
 Our main meeting location isFaculty Court #23 (FC23).
-   Graduate students can obtain a key by contacting Suzie Hockel or Brittany Fasy.
+   Graduate students can obtain a key by contacting Brittany.
    Snacks and sodas are available on an honor system cash payment in the kitchen.
-Please post in the slack channel #fc23 about your comings and goings to FC23.
-If we go into Phase 2 restrictions again, FC23 will only be available with prior permission.

 2. [Slack](https://tda-at-msu.slack.com/home): Most of the
    communication between team members occurs on Slack, which is a team collaboration software.
 Both web and mobile versions are available, and we encourage that you install Slack on your smartphone if possible.
-To be added to our Slack group, please ask Brittany Fasy or David Millman.
+To be added to our Slack group, please ask Brittany for the invitation link.

     * Post a message to #general to introduce yourself to the group!
-    * Click on the word `Channels` and join any conversations that seem interesting to you.
+    * Click on the word `Channels` and take a look through the many channels we have discussion various projects.
+Feel free to join any conversations that seem interesting to you.

 3. GIT: if you are not yet familiar with git (or need a refresher), please take